 - Review your budget and determine how much you can reasonably afford to spend on a car monthly.
 Also consider your savings and how much you’re willing to spend upfront on a down payment.

 - Use the 20/4/10 rule: 20% on a down payment, a loan term no longer than 4 years, and 10% of your pre-tax income on car loan payments and operating costs.

 - Use the 10% to 15% rule: 10-15% of your pre-tax annual income is a benchmark for car loan payments and operating expenses.

 Step 2: Shop around for cars

 At this point, you should have a figure in mind for the down payment and monthly operating costs, including car payments and other car ownership expenses.
 Now you can begin shopping around for cars that are within your budget.
 Make sure to research the car price, insurance, gas, repairs and maintenance, and other costs of ownership.
 Fortunately, most of this information can be found through a simple Google search.
-Check out our guide to the best car-buying apps and sites in Canada to start your search.
+Check out our guide to the best car-buying apps and sites in Canada to start your search, which includes:

 Step 3: Put your budget to the test

 Once you have a few cars in mind, it’s time to put your budget to the test.
 Do the cars you want actually work with your budget?
 After your down payment, is the monthly car payment and operating costs still within the amount you allocated?
 To answer these questions, check out the car affordability calculator for Canada below.